Halos, Sundogs, and Light Pillars

-Sundogs, light pillars, and other kinds of halos seen in the sky are atmospheric phenomena that occur when light – usually from a natural source, but also sometimes from artificial sources – is reflected and/or refracted by ice crystals in the Earth’s atmosphere.
+Sundogs, light pillars, and other kinds of halos seen in the sky are atmospheric phenomena that occur when light is reflected or refracted by ice crystals in the atmosphere.

 Ice crystals can be found high up in the sky all around the world, at any time of the year.
 Generally, these crystals, which have a hexagonal molecular structure, are found in the cirrus clouds.
 Sometimes, in very cold weather, ice crystals form very close to the Earth’s surface.
 These crystals are known as diamond dust.